St John the Baptist Church of England Primary School

 Some pupils will require specific targeted intervention.
 This additional support is co-ordinated by the Special Needs Co-ordinator (SENCO) Mrs. Sale.
 If necessary the school can, in consultation with parents, also call on outside agencies to provide more specific help and guidance.
 Such agencies are the Educational Psychology Service, Advisory Teachers for Children with Disabilities, and Social Services.
 Children on the Special Educational Needs Register are given termly targets, shared with parents through and Individual Educational Plans (IEP) .

 Every child has their favourite activities and strengths within the curriculum.
 Sometimes these strengths are highly developed and of course these high abilities and talents need to be recognised in school.
-Children who demonstrate high ability in their aptitude for a subject or who have a talent will be acknowledged on our Gifted and Talented register.
-In line with government guidelines, this register helps staff to plan extension and enrichment activities to ensure that every child’s talent and ability is nurtured and developed as they progress through the school.
+We devise extension and enrichment activities to ensure that every child’s talent and ability is nurtured and developed as they progress through the school.

 The school has good access to most ground floor areas and is conscious of the need to ensure routes are clear.
 The current accessibility plan will identify ways in which disability access can be improved e.g. zone painting and painting doors, walls, etc., to support visibility.
 An easy access toilet is available on the ground floor.
 When planning all new building projects, access is considered.